The Capricornian Watch, and the truth behind the assassination. Yuseong Haneul. Lavi Chance.

 “M-Mr. Wtorek…” Olive stammered wide-eyed.
 “Why…?”

 Izsak stared holes into him.
 “What you did just proves it.
-You really are one of them.”
-He reached forward—and for a stupid moment, Olive thought that the man was going to offer him a cuff on the shoulder and shout ‘just kidding!’
+You truly are one of them.”
+He reached forward—and for a stupid moment, Olive thought that the man was going to offer him a cuff on the shoulder and shout ‘ just kidding !’
 Instead, the man wrapped his glove conductor around Olive’s throat.

 Tears pricked Olive’s eyes as he scratched at the Izsak’s hand.
 He couldn’t breathe.
 Suffocating.
 Throat-crushing.
 A pressure.
 Just like that time six years ago.

-“A saint candidate—no. You’re one of the connected.
+“A saint candidate—no. Something else somehow.
+You’re one of the connected.
 A True Conductor.”
 Izsak’s eyes seemed to glow white as his grip tightened.
 “You can’t be allowed to live… The Tragedy of Aries.
 You should have died then.”